allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 If a message cannot be processed by a subscriber and is sent to a dead-letter topic, it is as if the message was acknowledged by the original subscriber.
 This means that the message will not be redelivered to the original subscriber and will not appear in subsequent pull requests from that subscriber.

-In summary: If the Pub/Sub service attempts to deliver a message but the subscriber can't acknowledge it, Pub/Sub can forward the undeliverable message to a dead-letter topic.
+In summary: If the Pub/Sub service attempts to deliver a message but the subscriber can't acknowledge it, Pub/Sub can forward the undeliverable message to a dead-letter topic or the message may eventually expire.

 # Message Replay :movie_camera:

 ## Can Pub/Sub replay/resend deleted messages?

-No, unless you use the PubSub Seek feature.
+No.

-To seek to a time in the past and replay previously-acknowledged messages, you must first enable message retention on the topic or configure the subscription to retain acknowledged messages.
+To seek to a time in the past and replay previously-acknowledged messages, you must first enable acknowledged message retention on the topic or configure the subscription to retain acknowledged messages.
 Topic message retention also allows a subscription to replay messages that are published before you created a subscription.

 If topic message retention is configured, the unacknowledged message is deleted from the subscription only when its age exceeds the maximum of the topic's or subscription's retention duration property.